 Make sure the name you use is unique — no two heroku apps can have the same name!
 You will get an error message if the name you chose is already taken, and you’ll have to try again.
 There are also a few other naming restrictions (cannot exceed 30 characters, etc.).

 Now add files to the Heroku git repository (this is different from Github) as follows:

 When you run

-git push heroku master for the first time, all of the libraries will install (so the commit take a minute).
+git push heroku main for the first time, all of the libraries will install (so the commit take a minute).

 Once git is done pushing to Heroku, you can check your remote repositories using the same command as before:

 git remote -v.
 You should now see both

 origin (that’s Github) and